RubenCatalanRua/sid-lab2/README.md

 ## Usage of programs
 ```
 NOTE: Only one parameter can be experimented with at a time, and the parameter values are floats or integers

+	  If you execute any of the programs incorrectly, an USAGE message will pop out, showing a correct input
 ```

 ### Usage of Q-LEARNING program
 To experiment with a parameter and different values for it, execute: